bradleypallen/inference-article/outline.md

 One application area where expert systems had shown promise was in providing decision-making support to customer service representatives.
 The Authorizer's Assistant was an example of that type of application.
 However, the issue of the scarcity of knowledge engineers and the difficult of the knowledge acquisition process worked againset rapid adoption.
 Inderence made efforts to develop a simple rules-based expert system shell for customer support built on ART-im for the personal computer, but then began to focus on case-based reasoning as a way to reduce the costs of both knowledge engineering and knowledge acquisition.

 ### The development of CBR Express
+A simple application for the Intel/Windows platform was written that provided a way for customer service representatives to create and retrieve product problem / customer solution pairs in the context of real-time customer support, which at that time was typically implemented using a call center.

 ### Traction in the emerging customer relationship management market
 The customer relationship management market began to take shape in the early nineties, and companies such as Clarify and Vantive began to offer broader solutions that those provided by tools like CBR Express.